danielcrenna/vault/README.markdown

 ----------------
 * This implementation uses `ConcurrentDictionary` vs. Java's `ConcurrentSkipListMap`, so expect lookups to suffer
 * This implementation uses `SortedDictionary` vs. Java's `TreeMap`
-* The CLR is not as flexible when it comes to introspection; CLR metrics and thread dumps are a work in progress
+* The CLR is not as flexible when it comes to introspection; CLR metrics and thread dumps are a work in progress, but are largely based on PerformanceCounters

 License
 -------